Chonne/MResa-backend-hometask/README.md

 - define the prisma schema, entities, DTOs and seeds
 - add openapi decorators
 - implemented the expected features (the name/company search is very basic)
-- (not yet) wrote e2e tests and a few unit tests
+- wrote e2e tests and a few unit tests

 ### What I would do next